Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 ## Overview

 - Working with HTML Elements and JavaScript
-  - Accessing an element via it's id name
+  - Accessing an element via its id name
     - `document.getElementById()`
   - Using JavaScript to manipulate the DOM
     - `innerHTML`